Photo courtesy of The Hermosa Inn

 The Hermosa Inn, first opened in 1936, has the kind of history that a cowboy keeps under his hat.
-With 34 rooms and casitas spread across six acres of Arizona desert in the upscale Phoenix suburb of Paradise Valley, the inn was originally the home and studio of cowboy artist Lon Megargee.
-A thorough refurbishing a few years back gave the Hermosa all the requisite modernizations.
+With 43 rooms and casitas spread across six acres of Arizona desert in the upscale Phoenix suburb of Paradise Valley, the inn was originally the home and studio of cowboy artist Lon Megargee.
+A $5.5 million renovation completed in March 2017 updated the hotel for the modern era.
 It still retains a historic feel, but without the possibility of escape it had when Megargee, a welcoming host clearly uninterested in background checks, built a tunnel from the main building to the stable in case a visit by the sheriff made it necessary for less law-abiding guests to execute a quick getaway.
 But then, with Camelback Mountain as a backdrop, few guests nowadays are in a hurry to leave.

 Have you been here?
 Share a tip or a photo with fellow travelers.

 The Hermosa Inn, a boutique hideaway, features 34 romantic, hacienda-style accommodations and casitas on more than six acres of lush desert landscaping in Paradise Valley.
 Each deluxe room and suite has been individually decorated in a warm Southwestern style.
 The Inn has a lovely pool, a great bar called the Last Drop, and an indoor and outdoor restaurant with outstanding dining called Lon's which is described elsewhere.
 If you want a small secluded inn for a romantic getaway, this would be your best choice in Phoenix.

 Good to the Last Drop